gmcnickle/ExpressionCache/README.md

 Lightweight, pluggable caching for PowerShell *expressions* (scriptblocks).
 Designed for **ease of use** — you can cache the results of *any* expression that outputs data, with minimal configuration.
 Drop in a `{ ... }`, run once, and let a provider handle freshness, persistence, and lookup automatically.

+> ⚡ ExpressionCache is in preview.
+I’d love early developer feedback — try it out and open issues or discussions!

 ## Table of Contents

 - [Install](#-install)